Mathematics 30-1

 Chapter 8: Logarithmic Functions

-Month 5 Revision & Diploma Preparation Full Curriculum Review Targeted review of high-weight Diploma Exam topics, practice with released Alberta Education questions, and final exam strategies.
+January Full Curriculum Review Targeted review of high-weight Diploma Exam topics, full practice exams using released Alberta Education questions, and proven test-taking strategies.

 Course Schedule